AlexeyKozyakov/Json/README.md

-# Simple and convinient Json parser and serializer for Kotlin
+# Lightweight Json parser and serializer for Kotlin
 - no runtime dependencies
 - utilizes the conciseness of Kotlin syntax
 - simple parsing and serealizing code